jthalalaios/eBuzzer-v2/README.md

 2) Change the .env-example outside the laravel folder (ebuzzer-backend parent folder) the ports number that you want to use and rename it to .env

+3) If the docker's network is not declared then create new one: docker network create ebuzzer-network

-3) Build the the docker image: docker-compose build --no-cache
+4) Build the the docker image: docker-compose build --no-cache

-4) Up the containers: docker-compose up -d
+5) Up the containers: docker-compose up -d

 Laravel settings: